544146/PSB/README.md

+# PlexSearchBot
-### Serverless Telegram Bot for querying Jackett and uploading to ruTorrent
+Serverless Telegram Bot for querying Jackett and uploading to ruTorrent

 #### Environment Variables Table